-- UPDATE U1 for advertising the attached client routes, This UPDATE is precisely the same as the BGP edge client route UPDATE.
-It uses the Encapsulation Extended Community and the Color Extended Community to link with the Underlay Tunnels UPDATE Message as specified in section 8 of [RFC9012].
+This UPDATE is precisely the same as the BGP VPN client route UPDATE.
+It uses the Encapsulation Extended Community and the Color Extended Community to link with the SDWAN Tunnels UPDATE Message as specified in section 8 of [RFC9012].

 A new Tunnel Type (SDWAN-Hybrid) is added and used by the Encapsulation Extended Community or the Tunnel-Encap Path Attribute [RFC9012] to indicate mixed underlay networks.